 3. Sleigh Ride by Leroy Anderson – John Williams & The Boston Pops

 If you are not sleigh riding through the snow, perhaps you are walking in a winter wonderland.
-There are many versions of this seasonal classic, but I could not pass by Tony Bennett singing outside in Rockefeller Center.
-Tony’s nose is so red he could be Rudolph.
-Despite the frozen crowd, the musicians somehow manage to play as Mr. Bennett looks appropriately cold:
+There are many versions of this seasonal classic, but I have gone for one you may be hearing a lot on your favorite Christmas station.
+It’s a more modern take on the classic:

 When I think of cold and snow outside, this is my song.
 There is nothing that inspires me to go out in a storm.
 While I enjoyed seeing Joseph Gordon-Leavitt do this with Lady Gaga, of all people, and nothing compares to Ricardo Montalban crooning at Esther Williams or Red Skelton at Betty Garrett in the movies, the best version is Dean Martin and anyone.
 He recorded the song with a number of people, here with Martina McBride

-1. Baby, It’s Cold Outside – Dean Marin with Martina McBride
+1. Baby, It’s Cold Outside – Dean Martin

 This Frank Loesser penned tune won the Academy Award for the 1949 romantic comedy musical Neptune’s Daughter.